jessegoodier/nginx-plus-sshd/README.md

 # NGINX-Plus-SSHD
-Dockerfile with NGINX Plus and SSHD, for fun
+Dockerfile with NGINX Plus and SSHD, for quick troubleshooting.